XMemo Security Modes

 Mode Where ciphertext lives Who can decrypt Best fit

-Cloud-managed mode cloud XMemo managed Postgres, encrypted at rest with per-user Cloud KEK references.
-XMemo server can decrypt on your behalf for recall, search, ranking, and supportable exports.
+Cloud-managed mode cloud XMemo managed data plane with access controls, tenant isolation, and audit trails.
+XMemo server can process memory content for recall, search, ranking, and supportable exports.
 Fast setup, full hosted recall, no device or recovery-key burden.

 Keyguard mode keyguard XMemo managed Postgres, but envelope keys are bound to your tenant KMS / HSM.
 The server can decrypt only when your KMS grant allows unwrap operations.
 Enterprise teams that need hosted recall plus customer-managed key control.